socrabytes/pathoDocs/content/clinical-resources/pharmtx/ch25/interactive-review.md

 This page provides an interactive learning experience for the key drug classes covered in Chapter 25.

 **Click the button below to launch the interactive review in a new tab for a full-screen experience:**
-<a href="/pathoDocs/pharmtx/ch25-review.html" target="_blank" rel="noopener noreferrer" class="btn btn-primary" style="display: inline-block; padding: 10px 20px; background-color: #007bff; color: white; text-decoration: none; border-radius: 5px; margin-bottom: 20px;">Launch Fullscreen Interactive Review</a>
+<a href="/pathoDocs/pharmtx/ch25-review.html" target="_blank" rel="noopener noreferrer" class="btn btn-primary">Launch Fullscreen Interactive Review</a>

 Alternatively, you can engage with the interactive review directly embedded on this page: